niclabs/VirtualLabs/README.md

 VirtualLab comes with a number of pre installed operating system templates that can be used to create guest machines for custom laboratories or topologies, plus a set of ready-to-use preconfigured labs that illustrate the use and configuration of a virtual lab.

-Visit our [wiki](https://github.com/niclabs/VirtualLabs/wiki)for installation and usage instructions.
+Visit our [wiki](https://github.com/niclabs/VirtualLabs/wiki) for installation and usage instructions.